MarieHannaert/Illumina_Snakemake/README.md

 ILVO

 Illumina pipeline is a pipeline to analyze short-reads from Illumina.
-This repository is a snakemake workflow that can be used to analyze short-read data specific for .
+This repository is a snakemake workflow that can be used to analyze short-read data specific for bacterial genomes.
 Everything needed can be found in this repository.
 I made this pipeline during my traineeship by ILVO-Plant.

 ## Installing the Illumina pipeline
 Snakemake is a workflow management system that helps to create and execute data processing pipelines.
 It requires Python 3 and can be most easily installed via the bioconda package.